EventsLocker/intern-assessment-2022/readme.md

-# EventHub QA Engineer Take-Home Assessment
+# EventHub Intern Engineer Take-Home Assessment

 Here we have a simple ToDo app, but a few things are broken or not quite right.
 Please complete the following tasks: